Skeef79/simple-lists-bot/README.md

 -   `/lists` - show all existing lists
 -   `/add_list` - create new list
 -   `/remove_list` - delete an existing list

+You can add or delete items in lists